kiishan/kiishan.github.io/_posts/2019-03-16-Introduction-to-Artificial-Neural-Network.md

 ### 1. Basics of Artificial Neural Networks

-An Artificial Neural Network (ANN) is an information processing paradigm that is inspired by the biological nervous systems.

-The key element of this paradigm is the novel structure of the information processing system.
-It is composed of a large number of highly interconnected processing elements (neurones) working in unison to solve specific problems.

 ANNs, like people, learn by example.
 An ANN is configured for a specific application, such as pattern recognition or data classification, through a learning process.
 Learning in biological systems involves adjustments to the synaptic connections that exist between the neurones.
 This is true of ANNs as well.